Ava is closely connected to falconers across the country and specializes in birds of prey.

 2. In Mongolia, Eagles Were Key to Survival

 Falconry and royalty are closely tied in history, but the bond remains today.
 In the Middle Ages, royalty prided themselves on their luxurious birds and rode among their vast land hunting and drinking.
 It is also possible that the species of bird was closely connected to one's status, with an ancient text listing these birds and their connection to their owner's status.
-Eagles being the most high status, belonging only to emperors, and the small male falcon being the lowest of status, belonging to peasants and children.
+Eagles represented the highest status, belonging only to emperors, and the small male falcon took the lowest of status, belonging to peasants and children.

 The Ranking of Birds of Prey